List of The King of Fighters characters: Reception

+Although Kyo's story arc ends with The King of Fighters '97, he has remained a more popular hero.
+With the introduction of a new lead character, K', SNK had originally planned to remove main characters Kyo and Iori.
+Instead, they ended up as unlockable hidden characters after fans responded negatively to their removal at location tests.
+The same issue would happen in the third story arc, where Kyo and Iori are major characters opposing The King of Fighters 2003 lead Ash Crimson but more due to narrative intended reasons rather than fan demand. than his successors like Ash Crimson in Western regions, which led to Ignition Entertainment promoting KOF XII using him.
+Similarly, Anime UK News preferred Kyo and Iori more than the next lead, Shun'ei.

 The character designs in Maximum Impact were praised by IGN, which noted that the conversion to three-dimensional modeling had "extremely vibrant" characters with "a decent amount of detail."
 However, they disliked the lack of blood, especially during violent attacks, saying the super moves and combos were "just not as spectacular here" as they were in previous installments.
 IGN sharply criticized the "terribly bad voice acting", calling it "truly piss-poor American dub work."
 Gamezone added that some characters still remain their unique fighting style, but complained about the lack of individualized endings, and commented that some of the attacks have less style in 3D.
 GameSpot also added that the English voices weren't distinctive, but commented that their new outfits were "pretty wild".
 The characters, however, were "just not done with the same pixel-perfect flair" as the 2D versions, they said, noting that "you'll recognize [the characters] because of their clothes and special moves, not because of their faces."

-Action figures, puzzles, keychains, and pins have been produced based on the characters in the King of Fighters series.
-Many characters are also featured on posters, wallpapers, and trading cards.